NikhilsCodeHub/RepData_PeerAssessment1/PA1_template.md

 The mean and median from previous analysis isnt much different from the mean and median after imputing the NA values.

 ## Are there differences in activity patterns between weekdays and weekends?

+  - To generate the plot we add another variable to the ```data2``` dataset ```wkday``` to indicate weekday or weekend.
+  - Based on the below plot we can conclude that there is significant difference in activity levels between weekday and weekend.
+  -

 ```r